MontrealCorpusTools/PolyglotDB/docs/source/tutorial_formants.rst

 Using Praat to measure verb formants
 =========================

 Now that all vowel syllables are isolated and easily queriable, polyglotdb can perform formant analysis on these vowels.
-The executbale run to perform formant analysis is configurable: a common option is to use `praat`_:
+The executable run to perform formant analysis is configurable: a common option is to use `praat`_:

 .. code-block:: python